akeneo/pim-community-dev/UPGRADE.md

     cp composer.json $PIM_DIR/
     # then add your own dependencies
     ```

-    The following PHP dependencies have changed:
-     - `symfony/symfony` upgraded to 3.4.28
-     - `twig/twig` upgraded to 1.42.2
-     - `league/flysystem-aws-s3-v3` 1.0 added

     Now we are ready to update the backend dependencies:

     ```bash